Niraja85/Rock-Paper-Scissors-Lizard-Spock/README.md

 - Font Awesome
   - Icon obtained from https://fontawesome.com/ was used for GitHub Icon in the footer.
 - Google Fonts
    - The fonts were chosen at https://fonts.google.com/ to give the Font styles for the headings and content.
 - Favicon.io
-  - favicon files were created at https://favicon.io/favicon-converter/
+  - Favicon files were created at https://favicon.io/favicon-converter/
+- Tinypng and Convertio
+  - [Tinypng](https://tinypng.com/) was used to convert the images to png format and [Convertio](https://convertio.co/) was used to convert few images to webp format.
-- balsamiq
+- Balsamiq
-  - wireframes were created using balsamiq from https://balsamiq.com/wireframes/desktop/
+  - Wireframes were created using balsamiq from https://balsamiq.com/wireframes/desktop/

 ## Testing